ibexa/documentation-developer/docs/infrastructure_and_maintenance/support_and_maintenance_faq.md

 To change it you should install the proper package for your language (see [language packages list](https://github.com/ezplatform-i18n)).
 Once you have language packages installed, you can switch the language of the back office in the User Settings menu.

-If you do not have a language defined in the browser, it's selected based on the `parameters.locale_fallback` parameter located in `config/packages/ibexa.yaml`.
+If you don't have a language defined in the browser, it's selected based on the `parameters.locale_fallback` parameter located in `config/packages/ibexa.yaml`.

 To read more about language managing in [[= product_name =]], see the following doc pages: